 Hurricane Dorian Disaster Relief

-Hurricane Dorian swept into the Bahamas in September 2019 as a Category 5 hurricane in September 2019 and lingered over the islands as a powerful storm, destroying property and submerging entire towns.
-Many people are still without power, clean drinking water, and do not have access to basic necessities.
-It is still not known when sufficient power or water access will return to areas that were hit the hardest.
+Hurricane Dorian swept into the Bahamas in September 2019 as a Category 5 hurricane and lingered over the islands as a powerful storm, destroying property and submerging entire towns.
+The hurricane caused lingering issues such as weakening an already fragile infrastructure as well as adding to ongoing poverty and educational issues.

 Immediately following the storm, Matthew 25: Ministries completed a series of airlifts to the Bahamas utilizing transportation generously provided by The Connor Group in Miami Township, OH.
 Volunteer doctors accompanying the team were able to provide medical care and consultation to orphanages and shelters caring for children and adults affected by the storms.

 Since the storm, Matthew 25 has shipped more than 110,000 pounds of life-saving products to partners in the hardest hit areas of the Bahamas.
 These shipments include desperately needed supplies such as food, water, personal care items, cleaning supplies, diapers, and more.
-Matthew 25 will continue shipping containers of disaster relief supplies into the Bahamas as long as a need exists.
-The devastation is severe and comprehensive and Matthew 25 anticipates long-term support.Return to Work
+Matthew 25 is continuing to work with partners to provide extended recovery, rebuilding and lifestyle improvement for areas affected, including the provision of school supplies and nutritious food to students and supporting needed maintenance and development to facilities.Return to Work